Hawkers in Hong Kong: 1940–1960s: Migrant influx from rural China

 Between the 1940s and 60s, there was an influx of migrants from rural areas of mainland China into Hong Kong due to political instabilities in China (influenced by the Chinese Civil War and the Cultural Revolution) as well as famine.
 Many of these migrants were unskilled and uneducated, and became itinerant hawkers to earn a living with low operating costs, selling daily necessities such as food and clothing to those of the working classes.
 At that time, the economic condition in Hong Kong was low and working-class families were large, giving rise to 'family consumption'.
 These families bought their basic necessities from hawkers.

 According to the Hong Kong Hawkers Association, there were an estimated 70,000 or more street hawkers in Hong Kong in 1949.
 At that time, while hawking provided employment opportunities, the large numbers of hawkers also led to noise pollution and congestion.
-In addition, it was stated that street hawking discouraged market development, since hawkers paid lower licence fees (HK$1,000-HK$3,000) than shop and stall tenants who also had to pay rents.
+In addition, the Urban Council felt that street hawking might be considered unfair competition by shopkeepers, since hawkers paid lower licence fees (HK$1,000-HK$3,000) than shop and stall tenants who also had to pay rents.